masgalascharles/Snake-DQN-From-Scratch/README.md

   apple_vector = np.array([0, 0, 0, 1])
   ```

-Rewards are now between -1 and 1 to prevent infinite loss:
+Rewards are now between -1 and 1 as an attempt to prevent training instability:
 - +0.8 for apple
 - -1 for death
 - -0.001 for each step